This Is New Zealand: Release

 The film was initially released in Osaka, Japan, during the World Expo 1970, where it remained on display in the New Zealand pavilion for over six months and was seen by two million viewers.
 It was subsequently released in New Zealand in 1971 to four cinemas, where it was seen by over 400,000 people.

 In 2007, to allow for showings at modern cinemas, Archives New Zealand, led by original director Hugh Macdonald, commissioned the restoration and remaster of the original film at Park Road Post in Wellington, with the soundtrack also being updated by Kit Rollings, who worked on the original 1970 release.
 In the same year, this remastered version of This is New Zealand was shown to the public for the first time during the New Zealand International Film Festival.
 The remastered version was subsequently awarded a bronze medal in the New York Festivals Film and Video Competition.

-Awards
+Awards and recognition

-Bronze worldmedal (2007), New York Festivals Film and Video Competition.
+The remastered edition of the film won the bronze world medal at the New York Festivals Film and Video Competition in 2007.

+The film's master reels are stored at Archives New Zealand.
+In 2022, these reels were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.